leekool/lt/README.md

 ---

-lt.py is a CLI with the folliwing commands:
+lt.py is a CLI with the following commands:

 pf - changes the value of 'prefix' in config.json (the beginning of the name of a turn document before the turn number)